revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

-- The staging area also called as index, is where commits are prepared.
+- The staging area also called an index, is where commits are prepared.
 - The index compares the files in the working tree to the files in the repo.
 - When you make a change in the working tree, the index marks the file as modified before it is committed.